Tselmeg-C/Udacity_data_engineer_nanodegree_capstone_project/README.md

 from pyspark.sql import SparkSession,Window
 from pyspark.sql.types import *
 from pyspark.sql.functions import *

-End data were loaded as parquet files back into the Udacity cloud storage.
-The source data were located in the Udacity provided workspace and did not uploaded in the repo.

 ## Files description
 * Capstone Project Template-Copy1.ipynb: all the scripting is done in this Jupyter Notebook